 We are cautioned against living a sedentary life, and for energy level and general well-being, an active, non-sitting lifestyle has benefits.
 But the negative effects of sitting might be a bit overblown, according to Isaman.

 “’Sitting is the new smoking’ is a catchy phrase, and it was based on a 2010 study that showed that people who sat more than six hours a day died earlier than people who sat less than three hours a day,” she says.
 “But follow-up studies have noted differences between what you are doing while you are sitting: Working at a desk does not have the same health outcomes as watching TV, and is less studied than watching TV.
 Additional data from a 2015 study showed ‘No associations were observed between any of the five sitting indicators and mortality risk.’”
-That said, you shouldn’t count out the standing just just yet; switching to one is, after all, one of The Best Ways to Conquer Lower Back Pain Once and For All.
+If you do feel a bit stiff sitting at the office all day, here are some ways to get moving.

 Courtesy of BestListOnline.
 Original article can be viewed here.